-- I In the Results toolbar, click ....
-Animation and choose File. - 2 In the Settings window for Animation, type Animation: Spinning top in the Label text field. - 3 Locate the Target section.
+- I In the Results toolbar, click Animation and choose File. - 2 In the Settings window for Animation, type Animation: Spinning top in the Label text field. - 3 Locate the Target section.
 From the Target list, choose Player. - 4 Locate the Scene section.
 From the Subject list, choose Displacement (mbd2). - 5 Locate the Frames section.
-In the Number of frames text field, type 50. - 6 Right-click Animation: Spinning top and choose Play.
+In the Number of frames text field, type 50. - 6 Click the Play button in the Graphics toolbar.